micro-manager/pymmcore/README.md

 ```

 Note that `getAPIVersionInfo()` should not be confused with `getVersionInfo()`,
 which returns the version number of MMCore.
+(The MMCore version is the first 3
+parts of the pymmcore version.)

+- For example, pymmcore `10.0.0.0` is based on MMCore `10.0.0`.
+That version of
+  MMCore had device interface version `69`.
+- Usually at least the last digit (patch version) of the MMCore version changes
+  when there is a change to the device interface version.
+- But several MMCore versions may share the same device interface version.

 Loading device adapters on Windows